Febo0/HTB-Machine-Windows/Vintage.md

+Next, we must choose which identity to impersonate.
+While standard domain administrators are often protected against delegation (either by being in the "**ProtectedUsers**" group or having the "**Account is sensitive**" flag enabled), we can impersonate the Domain Controller's own machine account (**DC01$**).

+This strategic choice allows us to perform a DCSync attack.
+Domain Controllers inherently hold the Replicating Directory Changes privileges.
+If the target DC believes our forged request is coming from a peer Domain Controller, it will synchronize and hand over the entire domain's password hashes.

+We utilize Impacket's getST.py to forge the ticket on behalf of DC01$ for the cifs service:

 ```
  getST.py -spn 'cifs/dc01.vintage.htb' -impersonate 'dc01$' -dc-ip 10.129.21.207 'vintage.htb/fs01$:fs01'
 ```

 <img width="874" height="151" alt="image" src="https://github.com/user-attachments/assets/0f819786-9b01-458a-b4bd-767ecc67cf67" />

+With the forged Service Ticket exported to our environment, we execute secretsdump.py to initiate the DCSync:

 ```
 KRB5CCNAME='dc01$@cifs_dc01.vintage.htb@VINTAGE.HTB.ccache' secretsdump.py -k dc01.vintage.htb